 Are you wondering “Can I cash in my pension”?
 The simple answer is, “It depends”.
-Read on for more information, or fill in the form to the right to book a phone call to discuss your personal options.
+Read on for more information, or fill in the form on the right of this page, to book a phone call to discuss your personal options.

 Cashing in a pension is an option that a lot of people are considering at the moment, with the difficult financial climate and the reduced availability of loans and finance from other areas.
 But think carefully before taking a pension loan, or pension release option.
 When you reach retirement age, will you still be able to afford the lifestyle you want, if you have taken cash from your pension early?
 (Please be aware that this website does not offer financial advice.
 The purpose of this article is just to make you aware of some of the options, and potential pitfalls that you should consider before releasing cash from a pension.
 We encourage you to consult a qualified Independent Financial Adviser if you are at all unsure – an IFA)

 You should also bear in mind that with the increased demand from people looking for pension loans or pension release, there are some unscrupulous characters out there looking to cash in on the market.
 In December 2011, for example, one type of pension loan arrangement (called a Pension Reciprocation Plan) was declared illegal by the High Court, and people who had raised cash from their pensions using that scheme are likely to have to pay it all back!
 (Note: this case looks likely to be appealed by the companies who ran the Pension Reciprociation Plans).

 If you do decide that cashing in your pension is the right option for you, take care to discuss it carefully with any company you choose.
 Ask them about the legality of their scheme, and whether it will pass scrutiny by HMRC (the Tax Office) and the FSA (Financial Services Authority).